KohanaD/Gaming_Health_Capstone/README.md

 *Back to [Contents](#Contents)*

 ### **Detailed Apporoach:**
--Spent a couple of hours looking for dataset
+- Spent a couple of hours looking for dataset
--Explored and wrote down personal steps to create plan to tackle data -After exploration cleaned data and created scale in excel -Used python to further breakdown dataset to and answers to questions above -Imported cleaned dataset to Power Bi to create a dashboard -After creating dashboard used graphs to create a presentation in canva *Back to [Contents](#Contents)*
+- Explored and wrote down personal steps to create plan to tackle data
+- After exploration cleaned data and created scale in excel
+- Used python to further breakdown dataset to and answers to questions above
+- Imported cleaned dataset to Power Bi to create a dashboard
+- After creating dashboard used graphs to create a presentation in canva *Back to [Contents](#Contents)*